Frequently Asked Questions

 Are tandem BASE jumps available at Bridge Day?

 Yes.
-TandemBASE and Vertical Visions are excited to announce the availability of 10 tandem BASE jump slots for Bridge Day 2013.
-Available for the third time in Bridge Day's 34-year history, people with no prior jump experience will be able to make a BASE jump while attached to a highly experienced jump professional.
+TandemBASE and Vertical Visions are excited to announce the availability of at least 10 tandem BASE jump slots for Bridge Day 2014.
+People with no prior jump experience will be able to make a BASE jump while attached to a highly experienced jump professional.
 TandemBASE is the worlds first tandem BASE jumping operation.
 Located in Twin Falls, Idaho, TandemBASE has developed a jumping technique based on the tandem skydiving method of instruction and they routinely perform tandem BASE jumps from bridges.

-Bridge Day tandem BASE jumpers will step off the exit point 876' above the New River and experience a two to three second freefall followed by an awe inspiring 40 to 50 second canopy ride and landing in the New River Gorge.
-After the jump, jumpers will receive dinner and a T-shirt marking their participation in Bridge Day 2013.
+Bridge Day tandem BASE jumpers will step off the exit point more than 876' above the New River and experience a two to three second freefall followed by an awe inspiring 40 to 50 second canopy ride and landing in the New River Gorge.
+After the jump, jumpers will receive dinner and a T-shirt marking their participation at Bridge Day 2014.
 This is the ultimate rush for those who seek it.

 Additional information, pricing, videos, and photos are located on our Tandem BASE Jump page.